Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/exercises_part_2.md

 ## Contact maps

-**Exercise:** In our [GNM tutorial](tutorial_GNM), we created the contact map using the threshold of 20Å.
+**Exercise:** In our [GNM tutorial](tutorial_GNM), we created the contact map using the threshold of 20 angstroms.
 Try making the contact map of one of the chains of SARS-CoV-2 spike protein [6vxx](http://www.rcsb.org/structure/6VXX) with thresholds of 10 angstroms and 40 angstroms.
 How different are the resulting contact maps?
 {: .notice--success}